 There are multiple parking aprons which are located throughout the airport property.
-To identify the required parking needed for based aircraft not stored in a hangar and itinerant aircraft requiring temporary parking, a demand analysis was conducted.
-Itinerant aircraft are those that are visiting the airport on a temporary basis and do not remain for an extended period.
-Areas designated for the parking of itinerant aircraft are typically identified as "itinerant aprons".
+To identify the required parking needed for based aircraft not stored in a hangar and itinerant aircraft requiring temporary parking, a

 4.8.1.
 Based Aircraft Apron

 Due to the wide variety of based aircraft sizes stored on the apron areas, spatial requirements have been identified to accurately quantify the area required for based aircraft parking.
 These apron spatial requirements are outlined in Table 4-50.